getindiekit/indiekit/README.md

 <img src="https://avatars.githubusercontent.com/u/68553280?s=200" width="100" height="100" align="right" alt="">

 [Indiekit](https://getindiekit.com) is a small but powerful server that acts as the go-between your website and the wider independent web.
-Using IndieWeb protocols and standards, Indiekit lets you:

-* publish content to your website using applications like [iAWriter](https://ia.net/writer), [Micro.blog](https://micro.blog), [Icro](https://hartl.co/apps/icro/), [Indigenous](https://indigenous.realize.be) and other tools that support the [Micropub API](https://micropub.spec.indieweb.org)
+* Publish content to your website using apps like [iAWriter](https://ia.net/writer), [Micro.blog](https://micro.blog), [Icro](https://hartl.co/apps/icro/), [Indigenous](https://indigenous.realize.be) or services that support the [Micropub API](https://micropub.spec.indieweb.org)

-* ~~accept likes, comments and other feedback on your content using Webmentions~~
-* ~~syndicate content to social networks like Twitter, Mastodon and LinkedIn~~
+* Syndicate your content to social networks like Twitter, Mastodon and LinkedIn (coming soon) and save posts to the Internet Archive

+* Accept likes, comments and other types of feedback on your content with Webmention (coming soon)

+* Save files to different content stores such as GitHub, GitLab and Gitea

+* Highly configurable, with presets available for common static site generators such as Jekyll and Hugo.

+* Localisable, with initial support for English, French and German.

 ## Features